fuzzylogicxx/fuzzylogic/posts/theming-based-on-user-color-scheme-preference.md

 ## The color-scheme meta tag

 The `color-scheme` meta tag is used to specify one or more color schemes/modes with which the page is compatible.
-Unlike `theme-color` you don’t provide an arbitrary colour value, but rather one of `light` or `dark` or `light dark`.
-This tells the browser whether or not it can change default background, foreground and text colours to match the current system appearance.
-As Jim Nielsen notes in [Don’t forget the color-scheme property](https://blog.jim-nielsen.com/2020/color-scheme-property/), it gives the browser permission to change standard form controls, scroll bars, and other named system colors automatically.
+Unlike `theme-color` you don’t provide an arbitrary colour value, but rather one of `light` or `dark` or both in combination.
+This tells the browser whether it can change default background, foreground and text colours to match the current system appearance.
+As Jim Nielsen notes in [Don’t forget the color-scheme property](https://blog.jim-nielsen.com/2020/color-scheme-property/), it gives the browser permission to automatically change standard form controls, scroll bars, and other named system colors.

-I include this meta tag on each page (just after my `theme-color` meta tags) as follows.
-Here, I indicate that my styles have been prepped to handle the browser applying either light or dark colour schemes and—via the order of values in the content attribute—that I prefer light.
+I include this meta tag on each page (just after my `theme-color` meta tags).
+I indicate that my styles have been prepped to handle the browser applying either light or dark colour schemes and—via the order of values in the content attribute—that I prefer light.

 <figure>